PeterLZhou/slate/source/index.html.md

 cd my-app
 ```

 We'll need an existing codebase to translate in this step.
 Feel free to use your personal blog or sideproject repo.
-If you don't have a project handy, you can create one with [Create Next App (CRA)](https://open.segment.com/create-next-app/).
+If you don't have a project handy, you can create one with [Create Next App](https://open.segment.com/create-next-app/).

 > To initialize langapi, run langapi init in the root directory and specify your source directory with the --src flag.
 Add --ts if you're using TypeScript.